dhelonious/mastodon-snap/docs/backups.md

 If you wish to restore a backup to a fresh installation, you must first run the `mastodon-server.setup` command.
 The admin account created during setup will be replaced with the backed up account.

+> [!NOTE]
-> Note: The error messages indicating that some roles already exist can be safely ignored.
+> The error messages indicating that some roles already exist can be safely ignored.

 If the media cache is lost between export and restore, the [tootctl media refresh command](https://docs.joinmastodon.org/admin/tootctl/#media-refresh) can be used with `--force` to manually restore media files.
 In general, `--account` is used to restore media attachments from a specific external user.
 Experts can also use `--status` and restore specific images after retrieving their IDs from the database.
 Using `--days` a larger amount of media can be restored.

+> [!IMPORTANT]
-> Note: Changes to `mastodon.conf` may be required when restoring from an older version.
+> Changes to `mastodon.conf` may be required when restoring from an older version.
 Check the changelog and compare the configuration files.

 This command has bash completion if your shell supports it.